ashleyrobycreates/FiveMinuteFarms/README.md

 The project is organized as follows:

-- **Landing Page:** The landing page provides the user with options to navigate the web application, log in and gives an overview of what to expect.
+- **Landing Page:** The landing page provides the user with options to navigate the web application, instructions for growing tomato seeds, a Spotify playlist with a sample of music to play for the plants, and a USDA Planting Zone image.

 **Sign Up Sign In** The user can sign up or sign in if they want to.

-**Weather API** Using third-party API, this allows users to get the weather based on their locale, and use this to help with planting needs. *Note: After coding, I attempted to make an .env file to protect the apiKey, however I needed to download express and node.js, as well as create a backend.
-I had lots of help to set this up, because I was unfamiliar with those.
-Upon execution, the weather.js loads the date but not weather sometime.
-I tried to get this requirement running, but hopefully this will load correctly for those who try it!*
+**Weather API** Using third-party API, this allows users to get the weather based on their locale and or the date, and use this to help with planting needs. *Note: After coding, I attempted to make an .env file as well as a .gitignore, to protect the apiKey.
+However, I needed to download express and node.js, as well as create a backend.
+I had lots of help to set this up, because I was unfamiliar with these.
+Upon execution, the API loads the date but not weather at times.
+I tried to get this requirement running, but hopefully this will load correctly for those who try it.
+Please know that I have worked very hard on this website and I am grateful to all the instructors and mentors as well!*

 **Garden Chart:** Growing chart in days based on seedlings, made based on my own research of over five years.